In the Moonlight

 to make the gilded leaves of Autumn sigh.

-love lost its wings and can no longer fly.
+hope lost its wings and could no longer fly.

 She remembers the sweet taste of his kiss